 1. Utilise basic macroeconomic concepts and theoretical principles to understand the evolution of the macroeconomy and how it impacts on both the welfare of households and the sustainability of business organisations.

-2. Access economic data which are pertinent to contemporary macroeconomic debates and use numerical and graphical techniques to analyse these data.
+2. Review economic data which are pertinent to contemporary macroeconomic debates and use numerical and graphical techniques to analyse these data.

-4. Adopt critical and adaptive thinking to assess current media and government reports about macroeconomic analysis and policy, with particular reference to the Global Financial Crisis.
+4. Adopt critical and adaptive thinking to assess current media and government reports about macroeconomic analysis and policy, with particular reference to the Global economic events and shocks.